SteelCompendium/draw-steel-elements/docs/statblock.md

   effect: The bandit chief takes 4 corruption damage and increases the result of the power roll by one tier.
 - name: Shoot!
   type: Villain Action
-  cost: 1 VP
+  cost: 1 Malice
   keywords: Area
   distance: 10 burst
   target: Each ally
   effect: Each target can make a ranged free strike.
 - name: Form Up!
   type: Villain Action
-  cost: 2 VP
+  cost: 2 Malice
   effect: Each target shifts up to their speed.
 Until the end of the encounter, any enemy takes a bane on attacks against the bandit chief or any of the bandit chief’s allies if they are adjacent to that target.
   keywords: Area
   distance: 10 burst
   target: Each ally
 - name: Lead From the Front
   type: Villain Action
-  cost: 3 VP
+  cost: 3 Malice
   keywords:
     - Attack
     - Weapon